The Frenkel line and the pseudogap: an analogy between classical and electronic fluids: Results

-\paragraph*{Results---} The data in Fig.~\ref{fig:differentlines} for various values of $U$ at fixed $T=1/6$ are used to define four crossover lines to the pseudogap, three that are better known, and a fourth one that we introduce: the electronic Frenkel line.
-These lines are found in the phase diagram on Fig.~\ref{fig:phasediag}.
+The data in Fig.~\ref{fig:differentlines} for various values of $U$ at fixed $T=1/6$ are used to define four crossover lines between the pseudogap and the correlated Fermi liquid: two that are known~\cite{sordi_pseudogap_2012,downey_mott_2023, downey_doping_2024}, and a third and fourth line based on the conductivity.
+These lines are drawn in the phase diagram in Fig.~\ref{fig:phasediag}.

-The first crossover line is the Widom \cite{sordi_pseudogap_2012,downey_mott_2023, downey_doping_2024,brazhkin_widom_2011,simeoni_widom_2010} line obtained from an extremum of the derivative of the double occupancy $dD/dU$ as a function of $U$.
-In Fig.~\ref{fig:differentlines}a), the minima of $dD/dU$ found at $U=8.4$ marks our estimate of the Widom line at this temperature.
-We label this line $U_W$.